Xilinx/smartcam/README.md

     1. Make sure the monitor is connected as [here](#Setting-up-the-Board).

-    2. Invoking `"sudo 02.mipi-dp.sh"` will play the captured video with detection results on monitor.
+    2. Invoking `"bash 02.mipi-dp.sh"` will play the captured video with detection results on monitor.

     3. Script accepts ${width} ${height} as the 1st and 2nd parameter, the default is 1920 x 1080.